sachinkr91/api-rest-meetings/libs/java/docs/MeetingApi.md

 MeetingApi apiInstance = new MeetingApi();
 Integer userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 Integer meetingId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
-Meeting meeting = new Meeting(); // Meeting | The meeting properties that you wish to update.
+PayloadMeetingState payloadMeetingState = new PayloadMeetingState(); // PayloadMeetingState | The meeting properties that you wish to update.
 Integer delay = 56; // Integer | Number of seconds to delay the end meeting operation. try {
-    Meeting result = apiInstance.v1UserUserIdLiveMeetingsMeetingIdPut(userId, meetingId, meeting, delay);
+    Meeting result = apiInstance.v1UserUserIdLiveMeetingsMeetingIdPut(userId, meetingId, payloadMeetingState, delay);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling MeetingApi#v1UserUserIdLiveMeetingsMeetingIdPut");